AKSW/xodx/README.md

 Take the prepared `config.ini-dist` file, copy it to `config.ini` and configure it according to your system setup.

 ### Erfurt and lib-dssn
-Run `git submodules init` and `git submodules update` to clone Erfurt and lib-dssn.
+Run `git submodule init` and `git submodule update` to clone Erfurt and lib-dssn.

 ### Zend
 You have to place a copy of the Zend framework library into `libraries/Zend/` you can do this by doing the following things (replace `${ZENDVERSION}` e.g. with `1.12.0`):